N1nEmAn/Sevnup/README.md

-# Sevnup MIPSel Firmware Simulation Tool
+# Sevnup MIPSel Firmware Emulation Script

+## Highlight

+- ⚙️ **Easy Configuration:** FirmA allows you to configure and start directly from the QEMU layer without manual operations.
+- 🔧 **High Customization:** Enjoy a high degree of customization, making it adaptable to a wide range of firmware.
+- 🖥️ **Arch Linux Base:** This open-source project is based on Arch Linux, offering a solid foundation.
+- 🌍 **Community Contributions:** Contributions for other system versions are welcome and encouraged.
+- 🎉 **IoTSec FoR FUN:** Dive into IoT security with enjoyment and learning!

 ## Introduction

-Welcome to my script, designed specifically for Arch Linux.
-Other tools were not fully functional on this system, which was quite frustrating.
+Welcome to my script!
+This script is specifically designed for Arch Linux because other tools do not work fully on this system, which frustrates me a lot.

-This is officially my first time uploading my tool to GitHub.
-I hope you all give it a star, and feel free to raise any issues!
+This is my official first tool uploaded to GitHub.
+I hope you will star it, and if you have any questions, feel free to raise them!

-from 2024.1.24 N1nEmAn
+From January 24, 2024, N1nEmAn

 ```
    ███████╗███████╗██╗   ██╗███╗   ██╗██╗   ██╗██████╗